bashar-27/Reading-Note/Reading.md

 Removal of hardware interlocks: The system relied solely on software checks, removing hardware safeguards that could have prevented errors and failures.

-Lack of proper testing and debugging: The software was developed by one person without adequate testing and debugging procedures, leading to the release of a flawed system.

 Lack of user feedback and communication: User claims and reports of software bugs were disregarded, delaying investigation and resolution of issues.

-Insufficient training and qualification verification: The programmer's qualifications and experience were not transparent, contributing to the development of a faulty system.

 Inadequate documentation and record-keeping: Crucial treatment data and radiation records were not properly documented, hindering accurate analysis and investigation.